Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Introduction

 \end{enumerate}

+In summary, while HSIs provide rich and detailed spectral information, their complex structure necessitates advanced deep learning models for robust feature extraction.
+Transformer-based architectures have demonstrated outstanding performance in this regard.
+However, their high data requirements pose significant challenges given the limited availability of annotated HSIs.
+Motivated by this gap, our approach leverages transfer learning by integrating the powerful feature extraction capabilities of transformers with our novel AGT strategy and Tri-Former architecture.
+This integration effectively addresses the small sample problem in HSI classification.
 The remaining sections of this paper are structured as follows.
 Section II presents a review of related work.
-In Section III, we provide a detailed explanation of our proposed Tri-Former model and SDT strategy.
+In Section III, we provide a detailed explanation of our proposed Tri-Former model and AGT strategy.
 Algorithm implementation details are outlined in Section IV, followed by an extensive evaluation and comparison with state-of-the-art competitors.
 Finally, in Section V, we conclude this work.